Sharanghan1992/Shopify-Data-Analysis---Power-BI/README.md

 4. Product Type
     - Determine which product types generate the highest revenue and order volume.
     - Understand how customer engagement varies across different product categories.

+# Dashboard 2
+- Provide a dedicated page to display transaction-level or detailed data.
+- Allow users to drill through from summary visuals (like charts and KPIs) to see underlying records.
+- Enable users to explore data at a granular level, such as individual orders, customers, or product types.
+- Help explain summary trends and validate aggregated metrics with raw data.